Last Updated on January 11, 2022 by Zwivel Team

 Opioid addiction is now referred to as an epidemic in the United States.
 According to the Center for Disease Control and Prevention (CDC), an average of 91 Americans die each day from opioid overdoses.
-What’s more, a Morbidity and Mortality Weekly Report (MMWR) from 2016 reported that these drug overdose deaths nearly tripled from 1999-2015.

 Although opioids do provide very real benefits, doctors are now struggling with the question of what to give addicts or recovering addicts in need of anesthesia and post-surgical pain management.

-Alcoholism and Pain Management
+Alcoholism and pain management

 Current and former opioid addicts aren’t the only patients that need concern themselves with alternative pain management options.
 The use of opioids by someone who is prone to heavy drinking presents its own unique set of challenges.

 Alcohol and opioids have well documented cross-tolerance effects.
 In other words, an increased tolerance to alcohol could mean an increased tolerance to opioids, even in patients who don’t regularly use or abuse them.

 What’s more, alcohol and opioids are both central nervous system (CNS) depressants.
 In fact, opioids enhance the effects of alcohol and can lead to serious complications such as respiratory depression.

 Finally, alcoholism is its own form of substance abuse, and alcoholics are more susceptible to developing other drug dependencies.

 Opioid-free anesthesia: recent studies